As a seller on eBay, it's important to remember that you're delivering more than items—you're also delivering service.

 Buyer requirements for opening a case

-There are a number of systematic checks in place that may prevent an eBay Buyer Protection or PayPal Buyer Protection case from being opened.
+There are a number of systematic checks in place that may prevent an eBay Money Back Guarantee or PayPal Purchase Protection case from being opened.
 If a buyer tries to open a case with you, but it doesn't pass our checks, a case won't be opened.
 We make sure that:

 The buyer has paid for the item.